bpshparis/murex/README.md

 ![](res/notepad.png)

-Replace **wlp/usr/servers/defaultServer/server.xml** with this section
+Edit **wlp/usr/servers/defaultServer/server.xml** and replace it with this section

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <server description="new server">